 The Federal Work Study Program is one of the resources available to needy students who find it difficult to come up with the funds needed to pursue a college degree.
 What is the Federal Work Study Program?
 It is a financial aid package that helps students to cover the cost of their education.
 The Federal Work-Study Program was established in 1965 as a part of the Higher Education Act.
-Today, more than 3,400 colleges across the nation participate.
+Today, more than 3,400 colleges across the nation participate education financing programs.
 Money from the Program is allocated to schools based on the number of their students that demonstrate financial need.

 How the Federal Work Study Program Operates